Roundway Park and House - the New Park

 One suspects that James Sutton was making a statement and required a lot a facade for his money!
 The house was in effect only one room deep, the staircase in the centre block being flanked by service rooms with corridors in the wings.
 The beauty of the interior lies in fact once all the 10 foot high double mahogany doors were open a vista of some 200 feet was obtained from the greenhouse, through a gallery, a library containing glazed bookcases, entrance vestibule, parlor, into the drawing room and terminating in the oval dining room.
 The estimates by Joseph Rose for the elaborate plaster ceilings after Wyatt's designs for the drawing room and dining room survive.
 That of the drawing room being a lozenge surrounded by an elliptical border of reeds and ribbons, embellished with festoons and drops.
 That of the dining room, a design used by Wyatt on many occasions, an oval of garlands of wheat and vines, honeysuckle and husks, the walls being decorated with simple pilasters and two large niches to contain serving tables.

 The first floor of the main block was reached by a main and subsidiary staircase and had 6 bedrooms, the attic story contained a further 7 bedrooms.
-The first floor rooms of the old image12house served as servants' quarters.
+The first floor rooms of the old house served as servants' quarters.

 Right is a very old photo of the old conservatory orangery on the east side of the House.
 This was in the same form as the 18th century House before the Colston family began their alterations ca 1860?
 Photo is courtesy of English Heritage.
 On the left is the south face of the house shown in the photos above and below.
 In 1801 John Britton wrote that it was a fine house with landscaped grounds designed by Humphrey Repton.